compTAG/atmcs11/registration.md

 # Registration

-Details for registration are coming soon.
+Details for registration will be posted here.

 ## Hotels

-Bozeman
+We have a couple hotels, plus dorm accomodations, as options.
+Stay tuned for an update shortly!

 ## Childcare